Provision in Accounting (IAS 37): Examples & Journal Entries

 Key point: A provision is not a “rainy day fund” or discretionary saving, it is a formal accounting obligation recognised because a liability is probable and can be reliably estimated.

-Recognition Criteria for Provisions
+Recognition Criteria for Provision Under IAS 37

 • 01